fairfieldhannah/portfolio/finalproject1.md

 ## Data
-Data source identified.
-A copy of the data, or a recreated version of the data is available via a publicly-accessible link (Github, Box, or other publicly-accessible link).
-A couple of paragraphs that document data sources and how data will be used.

-I will likely add more datasets as I progress through the final project, but I am starting with three datasets.
+I will likely add more datasets as I progress through the final project, but I am starting with two datasets.

 My first dataset is the [Center for Disease Control and Prevention's State Unintentional Drug Overdose Reporting System (SUDOR)](https://www.cdc.gov/drugoverdose/fatal/dashboard/index.html).
 I will use the data from this dataset to explore where in the United States accidental drug overdoses are most prominent.
 A limitation with this dataset is that only 29 states have reported their accidental overdose data to the CDC's SUDOR system.
 Because of this, we can only compare states that have submitted their data to SUDOR.

 My second dataset is from [Ohio's Department of Health]([https://data.pa.gov/Opioid-Related/Estimated-Drug-Overdose-Deaths-CY-2012-Current-Cou/azzc-q64m?referrer=embed](https://odh.ohio.gov/know-our-programs/violence-injury-prevention-program/media/2020+ohio+drug+overdose+report)).
 Because Ohio has the highest number of drug overdoses in the SUDAR's dataset, I will use this dataset to explore the entire state's statistics.

-My third dataset is from [Ohio's Department of Health](https://data.wprdc.org/dataset/uniform-crime-reporting-data).
-I will use this dataset to compare higher crime areas with higher drug overdose areas to see if this could give more insight as to why some areas have higher accidental drug overdoses.
+From this data, I will get the county with the highest number of drug overdoses.
+Getting this information will help me look at potential root causes of why drug overdoses are so prominent in that county.
+From my visualization above, it is clear that Franklin County has the highest nyumber of drug overdoses for 2020.
+I am currently researching more about why that could be.

 ## Method and Medium

 I will be completing the project using free hand sketches, Tableau, Flourish, and Shorthand.
 I will use free hand sketches to create my wireframes.
 I will use Tableau and Flourish to create my visualizations.
 I will use Shorthand to display my completed final project.